Scoliosis awareness month: It’s more common than you think

 “So when she started in September 2018, she was at 28°.
 The last x-ray was at the beginning of this month and it’s at 34°,” Ka’iulani’s mom said about her curvature.

-Ken Mandler is the orthodics and prosthetics manager at Shriners Hospital for Children.
+Ken Mandler is the orthotics and prosthetics manager at Shriners Hospital for Children.
 He said most patients with scoliosis are girls, and a lot of times their parents have it too.

 “Our job as an orthotist is to prevent that surgery from occurring, so we try and catch children as young as possible, and when the curve is as small as possible,” Mandler said.